Neo23x0/ReginScanner/README.md

 Scanner for Regin Backdoor

-Detection is based on three detection methods:
+Detection is based on four detection methods:

  1. File Name IOC
     Based on the reports published by Symantec and Kaspersky